Democrats from the West push update of 150-year-old federal mining law - NewsBreak

 Democrats from the West push update of 150-year-old federal mining law

-A caldera that spans southern Malheur County and north-central Nevada contains a large lithium deposit.
-This photo shows a lithium mine in Australia.
-(Carla Gottgens/Bloomberg for Getty Images)

-WASHINGTON D.C. – Democrats in Congress are hoping to overhaul the nation’s 150-year-old system for mining the elements needed for battery manufacturing, as high gas prices and Russia’s war in Ukraine underline the need to transition from oil and gas to renewable energy sources.
+Democrats in Congress are hoping to overhaul the nation’s 150-year-old system for mining.
+(Photo courtesy of the Bureau of Land Management.)

 U.S. House Natural Resources Chairman Raúl Grijalva of Arizona and U.S. Sen. Martin Heinrich of New Mexico have each sponsored bills that would set environmental and reclamation standards.